justinwoo/share-a-sketch/README.md

 # Share-a-sketch

+-- this project will be WIP for likely 2+ weeks (from dec 14). if you'd like to help, reach out to me on twitter or my personal e-mail. --

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.